How to Add Event List in WordPress (Step-by-Step Guide with Eventin)

 - Powerful integrations like Twilio SMS, Zoom, Google Meet, and CRM support with FluentCRM and others

-So in this tutorial, we’ll walk you through setting up your event listing platform using Eventin + WooCommerce — the most efficient, scalable combination for WordPress event websites.
+In this tutorial, we’ll walk you through setting up your event listing platform using Eventin + WooCommerce — the most efficient, scalable combination for WordPress event websites.

 Step 1: Install WooCommerce and Eventin